 What are Opioids?

-When used as directed by your doctor, opioid medications can safely help control acute pain, such as pain you experience after surgery.
+When used as directed by your doctor, opioid medications can safely help control acute pain, such as pain you have after surgery.
 There are risks, though, when the medications are used incorrectly.

 What opioid medications do:

 “Opioids are a broad group of pain-relieving drugs that work by interacting with opioid receptors in your brain.
 Opioids can be made from a plant (poppy plant) or they can be synthetic, like fentanyl.”
 (Mayo Clinic, Carrie Krieger, Pharm D)

 When opioid medications travel through your blood and attach to opioid receptors in your brain cells, the cells release signals that muffle your perception of pain and boost your feelings of pleasure.
 However, what makes opioid medications effective in treating pain can also make them dangerous.
 Prescription medications should always be taken as prescribed.
 Any pill/medication bought illegally is not safe.